 - Minerals – Similar to vitamins, our body needs a variety of minerals to maintain proper functions, maintain bone and heart health, regulate levels of water, salt, and Ph in our bodies, and more.
 Minerals are typically divided into two categories: Macrominerals and trace minerals.
 Macrominerals are far more prevalent in our bodies and include minerals such as calcium, phosphorus, magnesium, sodium, potassium, chloride, and sulfur.
 Trace minerals are less prevalent and include minerals such as iron or sulfide.

-What Are Some Healthy Foods to Eat for a Healthy Brain?
+Healthy Foods for a Healthy Brain

 Eating healthy and providing your body and brain with all the essential nutrients doesn’t mean you have to give up the foods you love.
 Plenty of delicious foods provide fuel for brain health!

 - Avocados – These fantastically fresh-tasting vegetables are a great source of healthy fats and vitamins.
 Place them on whole-grain toast for some additional fiber as well as some lean, sliced turkey breast for some protein, and you have a healthy breakfast option to start your day off with plenty of energy for a healthy brain!